strvcom/eslint-config-javascript/README.md

 ### Configuration

-Once the ruleset is installed, you must create your own *.eslintrc* configuration file in your project's root and include those rulesets that you want to use.
+Once the ruleset is installed, you must create your own *.eslintrc.{js,json,yml}* configuration file in your project's root and include those rulesets that you want to use.
 See the [examples](examples) directory for, well... examples.

 ## Structure